 3) If it’s either take out a loan or quit school.
 So take out a loan.

 4) If you can live harmoniously with someone in a 20×20 ft. space, trust me, you can do anything.

 5) Flip-flops: Wear them in the dorm shower.
 Always.

 6) Don’t be afraid to make friends on day 1 at freshmen orientation.
 True you will most likely not become best friends with everyone you encounter, but it is good to be around some people you know.
 Remember that every freshmen will be in the same boat you are in.
 Nervous about meeting you.
 No need to be afraid.

 8) Get involved on campus.
 All work and no *productive* socializing is harmful to your college experience.
-Yes college is all about achieving your dreams and reaching that 4.0 GPA, however, the other half is having friends and a little fun every now and then on campus.
+Yes college is all about achieving your dreams and reaching that 4.0 GPA, yada, yada, yada, however, the other half is having friends and a little fun every now then on campus.
 If you really want a college experience, trying going Greek and rush a Fraternity/Sorority.
 I personally am a Brother of a fraternity and I can tell you, it was the BEST choice I ever made.
 There are many opportunities for going greek.
 (Stay tuned, I am going to write an entire blog post about going greek)

 9) Caution:: Too much socializing = bad grades.
 Everything in moderation.
 Learn the definition of “balance” & “responsibility”.

 10) If you are feeling overwhelmed, are having problems sleeping, or have gone through a bad breakup, visit your college’s counseling center.
 If you are feeling suicidal at any point, talk to a close friend and or call your college’s crisis center number immediately.
 College is tough and challenging but please, remain sane, keep your head on straight.